Minority representation and fairness in network ranking: An application to school contact diary data: Discussion and conclusions

-There are several limitations and potential extensions of our work.
-First, our analysis focuses on degree centrality; it would be interesting to investigate whether the same framework can be extended to other centrality measures that assess node importance.
-Second, hile our proposed label-dependent missing edge model falls within the class of systematic bias models, it would be valuable to explore alternative modelling approaches for systematic bias, as well as to develop new statistics for measuring fairness in network data.
+Second, while our proposed label-dependent missing edge model falls within the class of systematic bias models, it would be valuable to explore alternative modeling approaches for systematic bias, as well as to develop new statistics for measuring fairness in network data.
 For instance, \cite{braithwaite2020automated} identified underreporting by highly connected individuals in contact networks during the COVID-19 pandemic, suggesting a model in which observation error rates are related to node degree in the construct network.

+Third, particular applications motivate a hierarchical SBM (HSBM) formulation, in which edge error rates still depend on only protected group membership, but the construct model edge probabilites depend on additional categorical node covariates.
+That is,

+for $i < j$, where $\{ \bm{x}_i \}_{i=1}^n$ are additional (non-protected) categorical node covariates.
+As this HSBM is a special case of the labeled graphon model, our estimation and testing framework remains applicable.
+In principle, this model should better capture the structure of our contact diary data, using students’ class membership as the second covariate.
+However, for our particular dataset, sparse cross-class connections led to high estimator variance and limited the reliability of testing.
+Hence we do not present these results here.

-Lastly, if the labels contain more than two groups ($k > 2$), designing trackable statistics to measure the fairness of the observed network and extending current detection and correction methods will significantly advance the statistical analysis of fairness in networks.
+Lastly, if the labels contain more than two groups ($k > 2$), designing tractable statistics to measure the fairness of the observed network and extending current detection and correction methods will significantly advance the statistical analysis of fairness in networks.

 {\bf Acknowledgements} \\ Eric D. Kolaczyk and Hui Shen were supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) through grants RGPIN-2023-03566 and DGDND-2023-03566.
-Peter W. MacDonald was supported in part by a Postdoctoral Fellowship from NSERC.
+Peter W. MacDonald was supported in part by NSERC through a Postdoctoral Fellowship, and grant RGPIN-2025-02892.